markush81/packer/README.md

 Packer experiments

-- Debian 10.0.0 with preseed file
+- Debian 10.0.0 with preseed file using xfs filesystem